EFTEC/BladeOne/README.md

 Returns a table with 2 columns.

 #### @continue / @break
-Continue jump to the next iteration of a cycle.  @Break jump out of a cycle.
+Continue jump to the next iteration of a cycle.  `@break` jump out of a cycle.

 |Tag|Note|Example|
 |---|---|---|